Omoda: Western Europe

 Omoda entered Western European markets in 2024, starting with Spain in March 2024.
 In April 2024, Chery signed a joint venture deal with Spanish company EV Motors to build Omoda vehicles in a former Nissan factory in Barcelona, Spain.
-The brand entered United Kingdom in May 2024, selling the Omoda 5 and Omoda E5.
+The brand entered the United Kingdom in May 2024, selling the Omoda 5 and Omoda E5.
 Omoda officially debuts in Italy in July 2024 alongside Jaecoo, with the Omoda 5 model.

 Russia

 The establishment of Omoda as an independent brand was announced for the Russian market in June 2022, making Russia the first country to receive the brand.
 According to Chery, Omoda brand cars in Russia will occupy the middle-high segment above the Chery brand, and below the Exeed brand.
 The company mentioned the Omoda marque would be a "worthy alternative" to Japanese and German brands that have suspended their activities in Russia.

 Its first product, the Omoda C5 went on sale in Russia in October 2022.